dnldn/bash/SMB Easy Copy Paste/readme.md

 smb -m

 Change share being referenced on selected MAC address:

-(For information on setting up samba to share files between Windows servers and Linux, refer to this excellent tutorial. https://www.youtube.com/watch?v=oRHSrnQueak) smb -s
+smb -s

 To copy all files and subfolders from current directory to currently-selected SMB share while preserving the linux path (useful for destructive backups):